A journey of self-discovery

-At Suffolk, we talk about ‘guided learning’ in year one, which is characterised by learning in smaller groups to allow you to build a solid foundation of academic skills.
+At Suffolk, we talk about ‘guided learning’ in year one, characterised by learning in smaller groups, allowing you to build a solid foundation of academic skills.

-Year two is focused on ‘negotiated learning’.
+Year two is about ‘negotiated learning’.
 This is learning that helps you to become more self-directed and reflective.
-You’ll be focusing on problem-based learning and various forms of collaborative work.
+You will focus on problem-based learning and various forms of collaborative work.

 By year three, you’ll be equipped for ‘independent learning’.
-You’ll have access to expert support according to your specialist interests, but you’ll be learning by undertaking personal projects and research, peer-group activities, and independent work.
+You’ll have access to expert support relating to your specialist interests, and you will learn by undertaking personal projects and research, peer-group activities and independent work.

-Your learning experience is supported by our very simple philosophy of assessment: every assessment (whether it’s an exam, an essay, or something much less traditional) should not just test your progress, it should itself be part of the learning process.
+Your learning experience is supported by our very simple philosophy of assessment: every assessment (whether it’s an exam, an essay, or something much less traditional) does not just test your progress, it is part of your learning process.

 Key to your progress is the quality of the feedback we give you.
-We make sure our feedback is regular and timely, whether this is face-to-face or through written feedback.
+We make sure our feedback is regular and timely, whether this is face-to-face or written.

-Our approach to learning, assessment and feedback will help you to change, evolve and succeed.
+Our approach to learning, assessment and feedback will provide you with the tools to change, evolve, succeed and change again.

 Find out more on our Learning and Teaching pages.